OceanYing/OmniSeg3D-GS/README.md

 ```

 ## Data Preparation:
+We typically support data prepared as COLMAP format.
 Please refer to the [guidance](https://github.com/THU-luvision/OmniSeg3D#hierarchical-representation-generation) in our [NeRF-based implementation of OmniSeg3D](https://github.com/THU-luvision/OmniSeg3D).

 ## Training:
 We train our models on a sinle NVIDIA RTX 3090 Ti GPU (24GB).
 Smaller scenes may require less memory.
 Typically, inference requires less than 8GB memory.